RPknjd/Applied-DL/README.md

 Unstructured Pruning (magnitude pruning) converts some weights with smaller magnitudes into zeros.
 It means we convert an original dense (lots of non-zero values) network into a sparse (lots of zeros) network.
 The size of the weight matrix of the sparse network is the same as the size of the parameter matrix of the original network.
 However, the Sparse network has more zeros in its parameter matrix.

 ## Goals
-In this work, I will present a structured pruning method (Filter) with a Group-Lasso regularization for CNNs where we remove whole network filters together with their connecting feature maps from CNNs in the classification task.
+This work will present a structured pruning method (filter) with a Group-Lasso regularization for CNNs.
+We remove whole network filters and their connecting feature maps from CNNs in the classification task.
 In addition, I will examine some unstructured pruning methods, like weight pruning, with different approaches and methods.
 I will analyze if they improve model accuracy or are without significant accuracy loss.
 Moreover, if I have time, I will add some optimization techniques.

 1. Implementation of unstructured pruning method
       - Implementation of weight pruning.